FreshAlacrity/cottage-industry/README.md

 Discord: [Tea Witch (they/them)#6256](https://discordapp.com/users/Tea%20Witch%20(they/them)#6256)
 Email: [inserviceofinsight@gmail.com](mailto:inserviceofinsight@gmail.com)

+## Changelog
+- February 3, 2022
+  - added intro videos for Create and Hexerei to [the pack's CurseForge page](https://www.curseforge.com/minecraft/modpacks/cottage-industry)
+  - updated the pack description's section on starter tips to reflect the new Dowsing Rod from Hexerei
+  - added this new readme document and moved a bunch of To Do items and notes here
+  - started up the GitHub repository!

 ## Guiding Principles
 - Aesthetics
   - mods that look great and look great together